-Your doctor will set your treatment goals based on a blood test called a serum ferritin (SEER-um FAIR-it-in) test.
-This test gives your serum ferritin level, or SF level.
-Your SF level tells your doctor how much iron is in your body.
+Your doctor will set your treatment goals based on a blood test called serum ferritin (SEER-um FAIR-it-in), or SF, test.
+This test tells your doctor how much iron is in your body.
 Your doctor will want to either lower your SF level or keep it where it is.